ergoplatform/ergo-lib-wasm/README.md

 ### Internal Crates

-This repository contains a few utility crates that are used throughout the monorepo but not published.
+This repository contains a few utility crates that are used throughout the repository but are not published.

 | Crate | Description |
 | --- | --- |